 Garlic grows slow, but in a few months you’ll see their stem and leaves emerge from the ground.
 This is our garlic at 4 months old.

-Tips on growing garlic
+Care for growing garlic

 - Garlic enjoys being mulched with shredded leaves or straw.
 This helps to retain moisture and regulate soil temperatures during the summer.